 Although some athletes load up on carbs the night before, this tactic isn’t right for everyone.
 Pasta and other grainy foods tend to make their way through your digestive tract slowly, and depending on the person they can lead to gas and bloating for a long while the day after you eat them.
 If you know your body can handle the carbs, then go for it.
 If you don’t know, then you should.
 Until you do, avoid them like the plague.

 Cut down on the fatty foods, dairy products if they give you trouble, and avoid roughage (potatoes and rice and fiber, etc.).
 You don’t want to be midway through a race and start to feel a bowel movement coming on.
 Remember: exercise helps your digestion, and you’ll be getting a lot of exercises all at once.
 Your intestines won’t need any more help than they already have.

 A few hours before the marathon, try to eat a small breakfast.
 Don’t eat too much.
 Eating too much food too soon before the beginning of the race can lead to cramps, gas, bloating and other stomach injuries.
 Don’t hydrate all in one go, either.
 Drink water at regular intervals the day before and the day of, and when the race starts don’t wait until you’re thirsty or hungry to replenish what you’ve lost.
 If you’re running a marathon or more, then start adding calories before mile five or so and you should be good to keep going at a proper pace for much more.
+Follow these tips and you’ll be sure to get through the race without hurting yourself.
 Good luck!